 - 1. Data source: Danish, Estonian, Finnish, German, Latvian, Lithuanian, Polish and Swedish national monitoring data (see list of authors and Footnotes).
 Main sampling locations are presented in Fig. 1.
 Original purpose of the data: Phytoplankton monitoring programs in the frame of HELCOM COMBINE. - 2.
-Description of data: Biomass data (wet weight in μg/L) in integrated samples (0-10 m; 0-20 m at the Landsort Deep; surface = 0-1 m in Bay of Mecklenburg).
+Description of data: Biomass data (wet weight in $\mu g/L$) in integrated samples (0-10 m; 0-20 m at the Landsort Deep; surface = 0-1 m in Bay of Mecklenburg; 0-5 m at the Polish high-frequency coastal station BMPL5).
 Sampling at the Finnish high-frequency coastal stations "Hailuodon ed int.asema", "Suomenl Huovari Kyvy-8A", "UUS-23 Längden" and "Vav-11 V-4" reached from surface to the depth of 2x Secchi depth (usually 0-8 m, maximum depth is 10 m); they could be integrated into the existing data series without problems.
 Genera included in index: Nodularia, Aphanizomenon and Dolichospermum (previously Anabaena) (see Fig. 3).